 What is the cost?

 Our standard fee for non-UK advisories is £495 for up to three hours of any combination of phone, email, and/or face-to-face, and £150 for each additional hour.
-Special arrangements can be made between you and your advisor for half or full day meetings (click here for Advisory Rates).
+Special arrangements can be made between you and your advisor for half or full day meetings or more extensive assistance.

 We will refund your fee if you are not entirely satisfied with the results, or even if – after a few minutes – we discover we can’t help.